Hatfield Forest - Every Step Counts

 But how did we continue our vital conservation work?

-This spring our 'conservation in action' success story continues...Eleven years ago the team coppiced an area south of Forest Lodge in the hopes it would provide habitat suitable for nightingales.
+Last spring our 'conservation in action' success story continued...Twelve years ago the team coppiced an area south of Forest Lodge in the hopes it would provide habitat suitable for nightingales.
 This May you should hear them singing their hearts out!

 A big thank you